niaher/uimf-app/UimfApp.Web/svelte-client/readme.md

 Form has several built in-events:

-* `form:loaded` - fired as soon as the form has been rendered and initialized (before the initial `post-on-load`).
+* `form:loaded` - fired as soon as the form has been rendered and initialized (before the initial `post-on-load`). arguments.
 * `form:responseHandled` - fired after response from the server has been handled.

+### `inputs`

+Array of input components (i.e. - Svelte components like Textarea.html) which were instantiated for this form.

 ## Input.html